 Eustachian tube connected nose to middle ear

-Problems with the Eustachian tube can occur after a cold or sinusitis when the lining of the nose and the opening to the Eustachian tube at the back of the nose becomes congested/blocked.
+Dilatory Eustachian tube dysfunction can occur or be exacerbated after a cold or sinusitis when the lining of the nose and the opening to the Eustachian tube at the back of the nose becomes congested/blocked.
 This can result in a sensation of blockage/pressure in the ear.
 Occasionally the congestion/infection may be particularly severe and cause fluid to build up in the middle ear behind the eardrum (glue ear).
 This results in a significant hearing loss.

-In the conditions listed above there is usually some objective evidence of a problem (hearing loss on audiometry, negative pressure on tympanometry or an abnormal ear drum on otoscopy).
-The pressures behind the eardrum can be measured and if these are abnormally negative it would suggest that there is a problem with the Eustachian tube.
-In addition if there is a buildup of fluid behind the eardrum this would also be apparent on testing (tympanogram).
+In the conditions listed above, there is usually some objective evidence of a problem (hearing loss on audiometry, negative pressure on tympanometry or an abnormal ear drum on otoscopy).
+The pressures behind the eardrum can be measured, and if these are abnormally negative, it would suggest that there is a problem with the Eustachian tube opening.
+In addition, if there is a build-up of fluid behind the eardrum (glue ear) the tympanogram test would be abnormal.
 Occasionally the eardrum can be pulled inwards (retraction) due to the negative pressure.
 This would be apparent on inspection of the eardrum.
-In such cases the treatment would address the underlying cause if apparent.
+In such cases, the treatment would address the underlying cause if apparent.
 Conditions such as allergy and adenoids can be treated with medical or surgical intervention.
-In the case of nasal allergy this would usually involve treatment with an antihistamines taken by mouth and a steroid nasal spray/drops.
+Cases with nasal allergy would normally be treated with an antihistamines taken by mouth and a steroid nasal spray/drops.
 Adenoids are usually removed surgically.
-In cases where there is a buildup of fluid which does not resolve with medical treatment, surgery may be appropriate.
-Options include insertion of a grommets in the eardrum.
+Ear balloon (e.g. Otovent®) or Earpopper® can be used in an attempt to force air up the Eustachian Tube to ventilate the ear (see video below on Otovent®).
+In cases where there is a build-up of fluid (glue ear) which does not resolve with medical treatment, surgery may be appropriate.
+Options include drainage of the fluid via a hole in the eardrum and insertion of a grommets in the eardrum.
 This would allow equalisation of pressure on either side of the eardrum.
 Grommets do occasionally cause problems such as infections or perforation of the eardrum.
 Grommets are also not a permanent solution.
-Long term grommets can be inserted but they will also usually eventually either become blocked, infected or fall out.
+Long-term grommets can be inserted but they will also usually eventually either become blocked, infected or fall out.